 If you want to find larger bluegill, try fishing in deeper water.
 These fish prefer transition areas, 15 to 30 feet deep.
 Look for drop-offs and the tips of offshore humps, where they tend to congregate.
 When you spot these bluegills, use a jig with worm or soft plastic.
 Flyfishing is also a great method for catching bluegill.

-If you’re fishing for bluegill, you’re likely to notice their unique behavior.
+If you’re fishing for bluegill, you will likely notice their unique behavior.
 Similar to largemouth bass, bluegills don’t like wandering around and will form a group of their own.
 These groups will stay in a particular area, either off a bay or point, and are very territorial.
 They will often strike at anything that tries to intrude on their nests.

 One of the best ways to spot bluegills is to fish near deep areas.
 In shallow lakes, deep weed edges and rockpiles are ideal.
 Bluegills will also be near deep structures such as stumps and overhanging timber.
 Deep water is a great place to find bluegills, but you will have to spend time searching for them.

 Another important trait in bluegill is their ability to absorb food.
 Bluegills need a healthy diet and need to be fed often.
 Frequent feeding will also help reduce the formation of social hierarchies.
 These hierarchies form when dominant fish chase other fish.
 A sound feeding regimen will help keep bluegill populations in check.